-- 2 onions, minced
+- 2 onions minced

-- 3 garlic cloves, minced
+- 3 garlic cloves minced

-- 1 teas ground ginger
+- 1 teaspoon ground ginger

-- 1/2 teas ground cinnamon
+- ½ teaspoon ground cinnamon

-- 1/4 teas ground nutmeg
+- ¼ teaspoon ground nutmeg

-- 3 tbs flour
+- 3 tablespoon flour

-- 1 28 oz can tomato sauce
+- 28 oz tomato sauce

-- 1/4 cup packed brown sugar
+- ¼ cup packed brown sugar

-- 3 tbs red wine vinegar
+- 3 tablespoon red wine vinegar

-- 2 slices white sandwich bread, torn into quarters (use good bread, it has to hold up into a paste, not just dissolve)
+- 2 slices white sandwich bread torn into quarters (use good bread, it has to hold up into a paste, not just dissolve)

-- 1/4 cup whole milk
+- ¼ cup whole milk

 - 1 lbs ground beef

-- 1 lbs bratwurst, removed from casing
+- 1 lbs bratwurst removed from casing

 - 2 cups cooked rice

-- Heat the cabbage with 1 tbs oil and 1/2 teas salt in a large bowl in the microwave for 15 to 20 minutes, until softened.
+- Heat the cabbage with 1 tbs oil and ½ teas salt in a large bowl in the microwave for 15 to 20 minutes, until softened.
 Drain the cabbage.

 - Heat the remaining 2 tbs oil in a large skillet over medium heat.
 Add the onion, garlic, ginger, and cinnamon, and nutmeg.

 - Stir in the tomato sauce, sugar, and vinegar.
 Scrap up any browned bits if needed.
 Season with salt and pepper to taste and let sit for a few minutes on low while you prepare the rest of the recipe.

 - Mash with a fork to form a paste.
 Mix in the beef, bratwurst, and rice.
 Season with salt and pepper.

-- Spread 1/2 cup of the sauce over the bottom of the foil lined slow cooker.
-Add 1/3 of the meat mix and top with 1/3 of the cabbage.
+- Spread ½ cup of the tomato sauce over the bottom of the foil lined slow cooker.
+Add ⅓ of the meat mix and top with ⅓ of the cabbage.
 Repeat 2 more times.